Norfolk baby murder trial jury sent home for night

-A jury will resume its deliberations on Tuesday morning in the case of a man accused of murdering his baby daughter and his ex-wife who is charged with allowing the death of a child.
+A jury will begin a fourth day of deliberations on Wednesday in the case of a man accused of murdering his daughter and his ex-wife who is charged with allowing the death of a child.

 Christopher Easey, 31, is on trial at Norwich Crown Court charged with the murder of three-month-old Eleanor, and an offence of cruelty to a person under 16.